Abgehauen

 Abgehauen is a 1998 German television docudrama directed by Frank Beyer and based on the autobiographical book of the same name by Manfred Krug.
 (Abgehauen.
 Ein Mitschnitt und ein Tagebuch.
 Düsseldorf: ECON 1996).
 Frank Beyer won an Adolf Grimme Award for his work on the film.

+The film is about the circumstances of the East German government stripping the singer and dissident Wolf Biermann of his citizenship, while he was on a concert tour in West Germany, and Krug's own departure from East Germany.